Catheter Ablation

 The latest catheterization technology

-Our heart specialists use sophisticated equipment to create real-time, 3D images of your heart and more precisely ablate the heart tissue.
+Our heart specialists use sophisticated equipment to create real-time, 3D images of your heart and strive to precisely ablate only the heart tissue responsible for your arrhythmia.
 Advanced navigation tools act like GPS, guiding your doctor to the exact location of signals responsible for atrial fibrillation.

 This technology has led to safer, shorter procedures.
-It also reduces your radiation exposure by eliminating the need for X-rays.
+It also reduces your radiation exposure by eliminating the need for X-rays, in many cases.

 AFib research and clinical trials